sainikhiljuluri/Linear-Regression/README.md

-# Linear-Regression
+# Regression
-Linear regression is the basic supervised machine algorithm.
+Regression is the supervised machine learning algorithm.